gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-Reads.md

 Clearly, our read counts have shot up here, whilst we only read 6382 pages (Similar to our non compressed index) 22818 were pre-fetched in anticipation that we might need them as can be seen in the "lob read-ahead reads".
 So in the interest of just trying to reduce reads, our columnstore was a failure, however I should also add that this query ran in less than 300ms being more than twice as fast as our previous compressed covering index.
 The compression of a Columnstore index will vary massively depending on how much duplication you have in your data, the more duplication the more compression you will see.

+## Indexed Views ##
+We've created lightweight indexes to reduce the data touched, we've compressed them to reduce IO and we've tried Columnstore for it's aggregation and compression wizardry.
+So what next?
+This one feels a bit like cheating but we can harness index views to pre-calculate our aggregations and automatically manage them going forwards...

+{% highlight sql %}
+CREATE VIEW vw_TopPosters_Indexed WITH SCHEMABINDING AS
+SELECT
+   Users.Id,
+  Users.DisplayName,
+  COUNT_BIG(*) Posts
+FROM
+  dbo.Posts
+  INNER JOIN dbo.Users ON Users.Id = Posts.OwnerUserId
+GROUP BY
+  Users.Id,Posts.OwnerUserId,Users.DisplayName
+GO

+CREATE UNIQUE CLUSTERED INDEX pk_PostAggregates ON vw_TopPosters_Indexed(Id) CREATE NONCLUSTERED INDEX ndx_test ON vw_TopPosters_Indexed(Posts)
+{% endhighlight %}

+We'll need to make a couple of changes to our query to get it to use the indexed view and return the results we need...

+{% highlight sql %}
+SELECT TOP 5
+   DisplayName,
+   Posts
+FROM vw_TopPosters_Indexed WITH(NOEXPAND)
+ORDER BY Posts DESC
+{% endhighlight %}

+> Table 'vw_TopPosters_Indexed'.
+Scan count 1, logical reads 22, physical reads 0, read-ahead reads 0, lob logical reads 0, lob physical reads 0, lob read-ahead reads 0.

+>  SQL Server Execution Times: CPU time = 0 ms,  elapsed time = 283 ms.

+22 reads!
+Jackpot?
+Maybe, the indexed view is a bit of a cheat as it's just moved the IO to the writes rather than reads.
+Depending on how read or write heavy your system is you may or may not see this as a worthwhile tradeoff.
+Something to highlight here that I think is often missed is whilst the clustered index on an indexed view has a lot of restrictions, once you've created it you can create a restriction free nonclustered index not unique, non grouped fields etc.